2019-11-15 - On the road to guile-babelia

 Yeah, I am back in GNU Guile land.
-With yet another good name for the very same project that boils down to fight boredom, learn new skills and bring back the power to the computers every lambda users.
+With yet another good name for the very same project that boils down to fight boredom, learn new skills and bring back the power to the computers of every lambda users.

 Quick flashback: I started with a minimal bulletin board more than 15 years ago.
-It was all good, and some success, lost all the backup and to repeat the same thing: poor software pratices.
+It was all good, and some success, lost all the backup and to repeat the same mistake: poor software pratices.
 Nevermind, it was mostly copy-pasted LAMP stack code written on Windows 2000.
 The lost backups will haunt me back for sure.
 But what does not?!
 Then I tried with Python, Django, Flask, MongoDB, Neo4J, PosgreSQL, Whoosh, skipped ElasticSearch, read a few hundreds of lines of Lucene documentation and code.
 Dozens of science papers.
 Enjoy Ordered Key-Value Store all the way down.
 Re-discovered fuzzbuzz.
 Learned Scheme. gnunet is making progress.
 Dozen of prototypes on various subjects.
 I have a very good idea of the graphical user interface in terms of web stack (to get the project started).
 Various good good discussions happening around rdf, AI-KR, GOFAI.
 And a glimpse into proprietary commercial system that have great success.

-Eventually, more or less a roadmap for the next five decaces.
+Eventually, more or less, a roadmap for the next five decaces.

 I have two immediate pain points:

 gmail.
 I hate that interface.
 I much prefer inbox.
 I could upgrade ff.js framework.
 But meh.
 And Gambit is missing some library.
 I tried to help but then lost interest, temporarly, because the next point is more important.